redecentralize/alternative-internet/README.md

 ### Libertree

 [Libertree](http://libertreeproject.org/) is free, libre, open-source software which is intended to provide a way for people to create their own social network.
 Libertree social networks can be free from commercial influence and manifestation, such as behaviour tracking, user profiling, advertising, data mining and analysis, and covert information filtering.

+### LibraryBox

+[LibraryBox](http://jasongriffey.net/librarybox/)  is an open source, portable digital file distribution tool based on inexpensive hardware that enables delivery of educational, healthcare, and other vital information to individuals off the grid.

 ### LibreVPN